 The next week I was putting on my shoes when my new friend showed up.
 We said hello to each other and then noticed we were both wearing crosses; mine a small silver crucifix, hers a gold cross on a longer chain.
 She eyed mine for a minute before commenting she liked it.
 I thanked her, and we talked about dancing before she asked about what church I went to.
 We had more things in common: a mutual Friend.
 We discussed churches and faith until dance class started.

 That isn’t the first time that my faith has been a doorway to meeting new people.
 When I started university a few years ago, I felt just as lost and out-of-place as I did at dance class.
 Chapel was not only a comforting place but a good study break.
 It also became the place where I could join my friends.
-And the cross I wore then had been the way I’d met my fiance.
-He has no problems starting conversations with strangers and finding things in common, and he turned around to ask about my cross.
+And the cross I wore then had been the way I’d met several friends.

 When I was on a tour in Australia, I quickly noticed the WWJD bracelet hiding under the tour guide’s sleeve.
 We discovered we shared a liking for Amy Grant and she took the chance of asking me if I was a Christian.
 We were the only two Christians on the tour and that brought us together as friends.
 She was the first Christian I’d met there, and I was the first Christian she’d had on a tour.
 She was able to share her frustration with not being able to mention her faith while working, and I was thrilled to feel like I was no longer alone down there.

 As dance classes continue, I’m starting to get to know a few of the other dancers who also get there early.
 We talk about dancing and ask about each other’s weeks.
 Most of those acquaintances will be gone when dance class ends.
 But I know I will have those friends who share a connection of faith with me for a very long time.
 Even into eternity.

 How do you find things in common with those you meet, to form new friendships?